DavidRooney/DevToolShed/README.md

 * [InVision](https://www.invisionapp.com/) - Design prototyping online tool. can be used to create website, mobile and tablet interactive designs.
 [Pricing](https://www.invisionapp.com/plans) is free for 1 prototype, $15 pcm for 3 and $99 pcm for unlimited.
 * [Zeplin](https://zeplin.io) - Another sesign prototyping online tool. can be used to create website, mobile and tablet interactive designs.
 [Pricing](https://zeplin.io/pricing.html) is free for 1 prototype, $15 pcm for 3 and $100 pcm for unlimited.
 * [Salesforce](http://www.salesforce.com/uk/) - CRM solution
+* [Exceptionless](https://exceptionless.com/) - An Error logging service that is easy to implement with .NET code.
+It can track errors that occur in detail the stack trace and how to recreate the error.
+[Pricing](https://exceptionless.com/pricing/) is free for a single user on a single project, and then ranging from $15 to $500 depending on users and projects.

 ## Extras
 * "data:text/html, <html contenteditable>" Save this code as a bookmark to open a basic notepad text editor in your browser.